- Should an ESL Teacher Present Weird and Funny Jargon in Lessons?

 In closing, learning interesting, new, unusual and maybe even weird words and expressions can provide you a bit of respite from the rigours of your normal, conventional exposure to the English language.
 The weirdest part is that most of these unusual words and expressions are spoken by English first language speakers around the globe.

 We hope that the contents of this article have been informative and fun for non-native students who want to become proficient in English.
-Learning a new language can be daunting and thrilling at the same time, especially when the eccentricities of the language are exposed.
+Learning English can be daunting and thrilling at the same time, especially when the eccentricities of the language are exposed.
 Who would have thought that learning a second language could be this interesting?